AI & Technology

 9. AI-Assisted Billing and Time Entry Accuracy

-AI tools catch the billable activities you'd normally forget — emails, document reviews, calendar events — and cut under-billing by around 20% on average.
+AI tools catch the billable activities you'd usually forget — email, document reviews, calendar events — and cut under-charge by around 20% on average.

-Under-billing is a quiet revenue leak at almost every law firm.
-It happens because lawyers write time entries from memory, hours after the work actually happened.
-You forget the 15 minutes on that email.
+Under-charge is a quiet revenue leakage at almost every law firm.
+Hence, It happens because lawyers write time entries from memory, hours after the work actually happened.
+Therefore, You forget the 15 minute on that email.
 The 20 minutes reviewing that contract clause.
 Those gaps add up to thousands of dollars per attorney, per year.

 1. AI monitors document activity, email correspondence, and calendar events